CHEM-PHYS-X684/QuantumSoftware/Math Review.md

 ## Eigensystems
 - [Wikipedia](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix)

+Although any operator, $\hat{A}$,  can be multiplied against a vector, $\ket{v}$ to yield a new vector, $\ket{w}, often times one encounters the situation where the transformation of a vector by a matrix is particularly simple in that it only "scales" the vector by a number.
+When this happens, we refer to the vector as an `eigenvector` of the operator, and the value by which the result is scaled is called the `eigenvalue`.
+In the following,

+$$
+\hat{A}\ket{v} = a_v\ket{v}
+$$

+we would say that $\ket{v}$ is an eigenvector of $\hat{A}$ with eigenvalue, $a_v$.

+For hermitian matrices, we can always find a full set of eigenvectors which is equal to the dimension of the space.
+Resolving the identity into this basis yields a matrix which is diagonal, and thus this process is called `diagonalizing` the matrix.

 ## Matrix exponential
 Assume $\hat{A}$ is a Hermitian matrix (this isn't necessary but it's helpful here).
 We can define the matrix exponential with standard [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series#Exponential_function):